danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ( I might have to walk this second description back to some extent, depending on the brakes )

+"Every orphan was an explorer, sent to map uncharted territory.
+And every orphan was the uncharted territory itself."
+Greg Egan from Diaspora

 I've been a composer for a minute now and I've engaged with music in a lot of different ways through the course of getting to where I'm at now in this moment